ecmwf/open-ecpds/docs/architecture/continental-data-movers.md

    the Continental Data Mover instead of the OpenECPDS Data Movers, reducing the load on the primary dissemination system and improving delivery speeds.
-The Continental Data Mover is configured to support all required OpenECPDS dissemination protocols (e.g., FTP, SFTP, HTTPS, S3) to ensure seamless access.
+The Continental Data Mover is configured to support all required OpenECPDS dissemination protocols (e.g., FTP, SFTP, HTTPS, WebDAV, S3) to ensure seamless access.

 ## Data transfer flows